Decline in insect populations

+Context

 The fossil record concerning insects stretches back hundreds of millions of years.
 It suggests there are ongoing background levels of both new species appearing and extinctions.
 Very occasionally, the record also appears to show mass extinctions of insects, understood to be caused by natural phenomena such as volcanic activity or meteor impact.
 The Permian–Triassic extinction event saw the greatest level of insect extinction, and the Cretaceous–Paleogene the second highest.
 Insect diversity has recovered after mass extinctions, as a result of periods in which new species originate with increased frequency, although the recovery can take millions of years.

 Concern about a human-caused Holocene extinction has been growing since the late 20th century, although much of the early concern was not focused on insects.
 In a report on the world's invertebrates, the Zoological Society of London suggested in 2012 that insect populations were in decline globally, affecting pollination and food supplies for other animals.
 It estimated that about 20 percent of all invertebrate species were threatened with extinction, and that species with the least mobility and smallest ranges were most at risk.

 Studies finding insect decline have been available for decades—one study tracked a decline from 1840 to 2013—but it was the 2017 re-publication of the German nature reserves study that saw the issue receive widespread attention in the media.
 The press reported the decline with alarming headlines, including "Insect Apocalypse".
 Ecologist Dave Goulson told The Guardian in 2017: "We appear to be making vast tracts of land inhospitable to most forms of life, and are currently on course for ecological Armageddon."
 For many studies, factors such as abundance, biomass, and species richness are often found to be declining for some, but not all locations; some species are in decline while others are not.
 The insects studied have mostly been butterflies and moths, bees, beetles, dragonflies, damselflies and stoneflies.
 Every species is affected in different ways by changes in the environment, and it cannot be inferred that there is a consistent decrease across different insect groups.
 When conditions change, some species adapt easily to the change while others struggle to survive.